apache/pekko/docs/src/main/paradox/remoting.md

 implementing the `org.apache.pekko.remote.FailureDetector` and configuring it:

 ```
-akka.remote.watch-failure-detector.implementation-class = "com.example.CustomFailureDetector"
+pekko.remote.watch-failure-detector.implementation-class = "com.example.CustomFailureDetector"
 ```

 In the @ref:[Remote Configuration](#remote-configuration) you may want to adjust these depending on you environment:

-* When a *phi* value is considered to be a failure `akka.remote.watch-failure-detector.threshold`
+* When a *phi* value is considered to be a failure `pekko.remote.watch-failure-detector.threshold`
-* Margin of error for sudden abnormalities `akka.remote.watch-failure-detector.acceptable-heartbeat-pause`
+* Margin of error for sudden abnormalities `pekko.remote.watch-failure-detector.acceptable-heartbeat-pause`

 ## Serialization